JuliaGizmos/Reactive.jl/README.md

 valid_votes = filter(x -> x != :Invalid, nothing, votes)
 ```

-You can merge two more signals of the same type:
+You can merge two or more signals of the same type with `merge`:

 ```julia
 # merge votes from all the polling booths